 Hi, Im Wills Virgo.

-During this difficult time of uncertainty I will be able to offer digital counselling through zoom or over the telephone.( I will be returning to face to face counselling from the beginning of September, this is of course for thoughs clients who would like to work this way) New covid rules, as the work I do with clients is mental health support I will continue to see clients face to face, if this is something that suits them,of course following the government's guidelines and meeting all precautionary measures.
+During this difficult time of uncertainty I will be able to offer digital counselling through zoom or over the telephone, I will also be offering some face to face counselling for thoughs people who find it difficult to find a safe space where a digital interaction can take place, as the work I do with clients is mental health support, I will continue to see clients face to face, if this is something that suits them,of course following the government's guidelines and meeting all precautionary measures.

 Things may seem pretty bumpy at the moment and finding yourself in this unusual situation may seem scary, what is being asked of us is a tall order and you may find yourself with feelings that are hard to make sense of, I'm here to help,give me a Call on 07799646998 For a friendly voice & listening ear, we can discuss how I maybe able to help and what support you need during this time.
 Stay safe